-Beer Battered Fish Tacos
+Beer Battered Fish Tacos (the best crispy fish tacos around!)

-Tips for frying fish at home safely
+Safety tips for frying fish

 - Choose a large, high-sided skillet or a medium-sized pot.
 Most people feel less intimidated by shallow frying in a skillet as it’s a little like sauteeing only with a lot more oil.